 - Most countries or overseas program providers are requiring participants be vaccinated before entry or before program start date.
 Please plan accordingly and be ready to show proof of vaccination.

 Pre-Covid, Shoreline faculty offered unique two- to four-week-long programs all over the world, accessing the location as a broad learning environment.
 These programs ran during summer quarter or the breaks between quarters.
 Shoreline students have had the opportunity to travel and learn in Honduras, Thailand, Greece & Turkey, Jamaica, Costa Rica, Bolivia, England, Guatemala, Japan, Mexico, South Africa and China.
-Check back for updates about short-term programs to be offered in 2023!
+Check back for updates about short-term programs we have planned for Summer 2024!